gautierenaud/remarkable2/CalibrePlugin/remarkableSSHDriver/README.md

 I probably need to check lists content for all metadata change methods, to see if there is a missing value.

+It seems to happen when I upload and delete several books with the same name.

 # Pushing books

 ## https://github.com/reHackable/scripts's approach